symlex/symlex/README.md

         composer create-project lastzero/symlex symlex

-2. As with Symfony applications, you have to configure your Web server to use the "web" directory as root path (a `.htaccess` file for Apache is included).
+2. Configure your Web server to use the "web" directory as root path (a `.htaccess` file for Apache is included).

-3. You must import `app/db/schema.sql` into your MySQL database and configure the connection in `app/config/parameters.yml`.
+3. Import `app/db/schema.sql` to the MySQL database configured in app/config/parameters.yml

 *Note: Bower - the JavaScript equivalent to composer - is not required for installation, but you are advised to use it for managing your JavaScript dependencies (if you're building a single-page application).*